eryk-M/weather-app-react/README.md

 ## Weather app

-This is my weather app rewrited to React.
+This is my weather app rewritten into React.

 Still learning... !important